rushvipatel/CavQuest/README.md

 2. Open the project in your preferred IDE
 3. Activate the Virtual Environment: 'source env/bin/activate'
 3. Use 'pip install -r requirements.txt' to install necessary packages
+4. Add your own GOOGLE_MAPS_API_KEY and SECRET_KEY using Google Cloud console in settings.py
-4. Run the server using 'python manage.py runserver'.
+5. Run the server using 'python manage.py runserver'.
 The server should be running on http://localhost:8000/.
 If it is not, check that you have Python and Django installed correctly.